siznax/trudell/about.md

 understanding of the world and what I choose to do with my time here.**

-I am **seeking guidance and participation** from friends of John Trudell, tribal members, and like-minded people everywhere.
+**I am seeking guidance and participation** from friends of John Trudell, tribal members, and like-minded people everywhere.
 If there is a better way to preserve, contextualize, and amplify his voice, please contact me.
 I would very much like to help because non-indigenous people continue to do great harm to the indigenous, so **it is critical to help the non-indigenous to understand** that.

-I know that we can build an independent "American Indian" collection that far exceeds the quality, accessibility, impact, and durability of vulnerable personal collections on commercial platforms like Facebook and YouTube, official records retained by governments, or even his commercially available products.
+With indigenous guidance and participation, I know that we can build an independent "American Indian" collection that far exceeds the quality, accessibility, impact, and durability of vulnerable personal collections on commercial platforms like Facebook and YouTube, official records retained by governments, or even his commercially available products.
 I also know that honoring John Trudell's life and work with a dedicated library would be of tremendous benefit to this world, especially now, in the wake of the brutal killing of George Floyd.

 I propose this collection be the basis for a new library to be named in honor of John Trudell and his family for their contributions to